idealo/image-super-resolution/README.md

 - Validation low resolution images under `data/custom/lr/validation`
 - Validation high resolution images under `data/custom/hr/validation`

-Use the `custom-data` flag for the train command to train on this dataset.
+Use the `custom-data` flag in the train and setup commands (replace `<dataset-flag>`) to train on this dataset.

 We trained our model on the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) dataset.
-If you want to train on this dataset too, you can download it by running `python scripts/getDIV2K.py` from the main folder. <br>
-This will place the dataset under its default folders (check `config.json` for more details). <br>
+If you want to train on this dataset too, you can download it by running `python scripts/getDIV2K.py` from the main folder.
+This will place the dataset under its default folders (check `config.json` for more details).
 Use the `div2k` flag for the train command to train on this dataset.

 ### Train on AWS with GPU support using nvidia-docker
 1. From the main folder run ```bash scripts/setup.sh <name-of-ec2-instance> build install update <dataset-flag>```.
-The available dataset-flags are `div2k`, `idealo` and `custom-data`.
+The available dataset-flags are `div2k` and `custom-data`.
 Make sure you downloaded the dataset first.
 2. ssh into the machine ```docker-machine ssh <name-of-ec2-instance>```
 3. Run training with ```sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -v $(pwd)/isr/logs/:/home/isr/logs -it isr train <dataset-flag>```